undo1978/ChatGPT-Micro-Cap-Experiment/Experiment Details/Prompts.md

 Cash after trades

-Per order average daily volume multiple"
+Per order average daily volume multiple

+"

-## All prompts for changing chats going forward:
+## All prompts for changing chats going forward (changed on 8/30):
 "SYSTEM MESSAGE (paste as the system/assistant role)

 You are a professional-grade portfolio analyst.
 Your only goal is alpha.
 Before proposing any trades, you must first prove understanding of the rules and inputs.